chanshiyucx/blog/journal/004-interview-simulation.md

 I specialize in React and Vue.js for frontend, with TypeScript, Next.js, and Tailwind CSS.
 On the backend, I use Node.js and Spring Boot with MySQL.
 For tools, I work with Vite, Git, Docker.
 I'm always eager to learn new technologies that add value to the project.

+### Biggest Challenge

+> What do you think would be the biggest challenge in this role?

+I think the biggest challenge would be building user trust through the interface.
+When people book car repairs online, they're dealing with expensive services and may not know the workshop.
+The frontend has to instantly convey trustworthiness through clear pricing and seamless booking flows.

+Technically, integrating with multiple workshop systems while maintaining consistent user experience would be challenging - each workshop has different data formats and processes.

 ### Questions

 > Do you have any questions for us?